2018 Florida elections: Chief Financial Officer

 Incumbent Republican Chief Financial Officer of Florida Jimmy Patronis was appointed to the office in June 2017 and sought a full term in 2018.
 Patronis successfully won a full term and defeated former state senator Jeremy Ring by approximately 3 percentage points.

 Commission of Agriculture

 Incumbent Republican Florida Commissioner of Agriculture Adam Putnam (since 2011) was term-limited and prohibited from seeking a third consecutive term.
 State representative Matt Caldwell ran against lobbyist attorney Nikki Fried.
 Fried became the only statewide elected Democrat from Florida following the 2018 election.

-State Legislature
+State legislature

-20 out of 40 seats in the Florida Senate and all 120 seats of the Florida House of Representatives were up for election.
-The balance of political power before the election for each chamber was:
+Half of the seats of the Florida Senate and all of the seats of the Florida House of Representatives were up for election in 2018.
+Republicans retained control of both chambers.

-Senate

-House of Representatives

-The balance of political power after the election was: